 The people who work on food safety are pretty excited these days, or I should say they're excited in the cautious, constantly vigilant manner of people who have spent their careers worried about deadly microbial pathogens.
-At an event last night sponsored by the
+At an event last night sponsored by the D.C.
+Science Writers Association, experts from academia, government and advocacy groups met to discuss the implications of the recently signed

 "Passage of the bill was a huge victory," said Caroline Smith DeWaal of the Center for Science in the Public Interest.
 The "modernization" part of the name is apt; as Smith DeWaal and others pointed out, the current laws guiding food safety are based largely on legislation passed in 1906.
 The push for new legislation was inspired in part by high-profile outbreaks of foodborne illnesses: E. coli was found in ground beef and cookie dough; Salmonella in spinach, eggs and peanut butter; Listeria in chicken.
 The CSPI has a disturbing but strangely fascinating " Outbreak Alert!" database that tracks these things, and they've ranked the ten most dangerous foods.
 The Centers for Disease Control and Prevention estimated last month that one in six people in the United States contracts a foodborne illness each year.